Entergy CEO says nuclear industry hit by capital costs, low prices

-HOUSTON (Reuters) - Running the Vermont Yankee nuclear plant is no longer economical because capital costs rose after 9/11 and could spike again following the Fukushima disaster, Entergy Corp’s (ETR.N) Chief Executive Leo Denault said on Tuesday.
+HOUSTON, Aug 27 (Reuters) - Running the Vermont Yankee nuclear plant is no longer economical because capital costs rose after 9/11 and could spike again following the Fukushima disaster, Entergy Corp’s Chief Executive Leo Denault said on Tuesday.

 Denault said low power prices also contributed to the company’s decision to shut the 620-megawatt power station.